jacekturek/fuzyecon/README.md

 and uses fuzzy sets.

-> Fuzzy sets features for modeling.
+This will be later:

-Other topics:
+> other topis are not included
-This will be added later, gradually.
+> models in R are similar

 * market model
 * production